 We will take another hit.

 Harris’s insight is that each al Qaeda success hastens the demise of Islamic terrorism.
 Not because the United States will eradicate it; that will never happen.
 The United States will never eradicate Islamic terrorism.
-Islamic terrorism will end only when the overwhelming majority of Muslims–who currently serve as its psychic enablers, fellow travelers and tacit sympathizers–turn against it.
+Islamic terrorism will end only when an overwhelming majority of Muslims turn decisively against it.
+For it is Muslims–generally not a majority but in many nations a plurality–who currently serve as its psychic enablers, fellow travelers, and tacit sympathizers.
+They must turn against it.
 But in several prominent Islamic countries, this will entail their turning against their own governments, which continue to sponsor terrorism.
 And people do not engage in civil wars just because foreigners, especially despised foreigners, think they should.

 There are, in fact, only two conceivable scenarios by which the requisite pan-Islamic upheaval will happen.
 The more humane scenario is the one initiated by President Bush.
 That scenario is to establish a liberal democracy in Iraq, in the heart of Islam, and hope that it inspires moderate Muslims in the vicinity to embrace Enlightenment values and reject the radical elements among them.
 The cost of this more humane scenario, if it eventually succeeds, will surely be hundreds of thousands of Muslim lives.